php-http/documentation/docs/contributing.md

 # Contributing

-If you're here, you would like to contribute to this repository and you're really welcome!
+If you're here, you would like to contribute to this project and you're really welcome!

 ## Bug reports